+Our international school pursues academic excellence in an environment that nurtures a love for learning and recognizes the unique learning styles of each student.
 The members of the school board, administrators, teachers, and staff of Life Academy International (LAI) adhere to the following components as part of LAI’s Educational Philosophy:

 The Bible is God’s Word, the written Word, and our manual for living.
 It is the complete book that guides and educates us to go through life successfully according to the original design of our Creator.
 The Apostle Paul explains in 2 Timothy 3:16–17 that:

 “All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work.”

 A. Genesis 1:28

 “God blessed them; and God said to them, ‘Be fruitful and multiply, and fill the earth, and subdue it; and rule over the fish of the sea and over the birds of the sky and over every living thing that moves on the earth.’”

 God created man in His own image.
 This means that man reflects God in all qualities of his personality including, but not limited to, moral, intellectual and emotional capacities, aesthetic sensibility, and social inclinations.

 Man disobeyed God, and God’s image in man was destroyed.
 Voluntary fellowship with Him was the reason God created man.
 This is not a forced fellowship.
 Through Satan’s deception, man chose to go against God, therefore rebelling against God.
 This fall of man brought all of God’s creation under the dominion of sin.